btfranklin/compendiumscribe/README.md

     1. An LLM is used to create a collection of Research Questions.
     2. For each of the Research Questions:
         1. Use an online-enabled LLM (such as Perplexity) to answer the Research Question.
-        2. Add the provided question and answer to the Research Findings for the Area of Research.
-The Research Findings are just one big XML string divided into blocks, with each block representing the answer to a single question.
+        2. Record the provided question and answer in the list of questions and answers for the Area of Research.
+        3.

 5. Use an LLM that is strong at summarizing (such as GPT-4o) to analyze the Research Findings and generate a structured list of Topics.
 Store the planned structure in memory as placeholders to facilitate the next steps.
 6. Use a reasoning-specialized LLM (such as o1) to generate all of the Topics, using the Research Findings as context.
 Each Topic has:
     - A `content` section, which is the main text of the Topic.